bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 You can find my repository here:
 <https://github.com/LucianoBestia/blinky_blue>
-and clone it locally like this:
+You can clone it locally like this:

 ```bash
 cd ~/rustprojects